NC governor again vetoes gun-rights bill for more churches

 The bill also contains another provision that allows additional law enforcement employees — such as a civilian front desk worker at a police station — to carry a concealed weapon on the job if the police chief or sheriff allows it and the person has a concealed permit.

 Both items were contained in a broader 2020 gun bill that Cooper also vetoed.
 Like last year, several House and Senate Democrats joined Republicans in initially voting for the measure before the veto.
 During the GOP attempt to override the 2020 veto, Cooper managed to collect additional House Democratic votes to uphold his veto.
-He'll have to do the same thing this year.
+He'll have to do the same thing this year to stop the measure.

+Ministers of several churches with affiliated schools spoke in committee this year to request the option to be armed in light of high-profile reports of shooters targeting congregations.

+Paul Valone with the gun-rights group Grass Roots North Carolina said “there is no rational reason” for the veto, especially since concealed weapons holders have been able to carry in many churches for 25 years due to state law.
+He urged lawmakers to override it.

-Democratic opponents of the measure said these churches should hire private security instead of encouraging shootouts.
+Democratic opponents of the measure said these churches should hire private security, instead of encouraging shootouts.
+If the bill became law, people are unlikely to understand the distinction that guns must be left at home when school activities are happening, according to the North Carolinians Against Gun Violence Action Fund.

-“I’m deeply concerned about gun violence in this state and across the country, and I think it’s important for us to enact commonsense legislation that addresses this problem,” Cooper said earlier this week when asked about the bill.
-“I have a pretty clear history on the way I feel about this legislation.”
+“We thank Gov. Cooper for vetoing this dangerous bill that circumvents state policy outlawing concealed carry of firearms on school grounds and would put school children at more risk of gun violence,” Action Fund executive director Becky Ceartas said in a news release.

 Cooper's action is just his second veto this year.
 He vetoed 25 bills during the previous two-year legislative session, none of which were overridden.